Shorter shopping season means a more intense scramble

-NEW YORK (AP) — The mad scramble between Thanksgiving and Christmas just got six days shorter.
+NEW YORK (AP) — The mad scramble between Thanksgiving and Christmas has begun — but with six fewer days.

 Black Friday once again kicks off the start of the holiday shopping season.
-But with six fewer days than last year, it will be the shortest season since 2013 because Thanksgiving fell on the fourth Thursday in November — the latest possible date it could be.
+But with it will be the shortest season since 2013 because Thanksgiving fell on the fourth Thursday in November — the latest possible date it could be.
 That means customers will have less time to shop and retailers will have less time to woo them.

+At Macy’s Herald Square in Manhattan, there was a steady stream of shoppers by 7 a.m. in search of deals from 40 % to 60% on everything from boots to sheets.
+But the crowds grew bigger an hour later.

+Theodora Hatcher from Manhattan arrived with her son at around 6 a.m.
+Friday.
+She said she started holiday shopping two weeks ago, lured by online deals of up to 60 % at Walmart.com, Amazon and Old Navy.

 Adobe Analytics predicts a loss of $1 billion in online revenue from a shortened season.
 Still, it expects online sales will reach $143.7 billion, up 14.1% from last year’s holiday season